Barbara McClintock Fellowship

 Required Qualifications

-• Have a strong research background, as evidenced by strong record of research publications and presentations.
+• A background that includes appropriate research experience as evidenced by a strong record of research publications and presentations

 Desired Qualifications

-• Excellent written and oral communication skills as demonstrated by participation in scientific conferences and publication in high impact journals
+• Excellent written and oral communication skills and interpersonal skills

 • Proven research community leadership through activities such as participation in student or professional organizations, outreach activities, etc.